raaron/pydroid/README.md

 Add python packages
 -------------------
-If you have pip installed (on Ubuntu: 'sudo easy_install pip'), you can use the following commands to install new packages into python_lib and then zip them again:
+If you have pip installed (on Ubuntu: 'sudo easy_install pip'), you can use the following commands to install new packages into 'libs/python27' and then zip them again:

     ./pydroid_pip_install package_name
-    ./zip_python_lib
+    ./zip_libs

 Then perform a 'Complete Deployment' to deploy the created library with the additional module.